 A trust is simply a relationship that exists where one party (legal owner or “trustee”) holds property (real estate, money, investments etc.) for the benefit of another party or parties (the beneficial owners or “beneficiaries”).

 The most common type of trust is the discretionary family trust.
-In those kind of trusts the trustee, which may be mum and dad, or possibly a company that they control, act as the trustees.
-The potential beneficiaries are listed in a document known as a ‘trust deed’ and may include mum and dad as well as their children, grandchildren, nieces, nephews, cousins, other companies etc…
+In those kinds of trusts, the trustee, which may be mum and dad, or possibly a company they control, acts as the trustees.
+The potential beneficiaries are listed in a document known as a ‘trust deed’ and may include mum and dad as well as their children, grandchildren, nieces, nephews, cousins, other companies etc

 Why have a trust?

 Trusts were originally established by the wealthy to avoid death duties and taxes and to protect assets for the family unit.
 Trusts survive today for similar reasons.
 Trusts are also used for income splitting and taxation benefits.
 They are useful in protecting your assets.

 Families often operate business enterprise through family trusts.
 A common example may be the family farm.
 The farm business is typically owned by a discretionary family trust.
 As the trust is discretionary the trustees can direct or allocate the income of the farm business between all of the adult family members.
 In this way the income tax liability can be spread around and the tax burden can be minimized.

 Whilst tax considerations are important to the trustees in determining who to distribute the income to each year, other factors that are also taken into account when considering beneficiaries and their entitlements might generally include: